-Hello guys, first quarter of anotehr year is approaching and it's a good time to look back and retrospect what you have achieved in last year and what you could have done better.
+Hello guys, the first quarter of another year is approaching and it's a good time to look back and retrospect what you have achieved last year and what you could have done better.

-When I started 2018, I thought Java 9 was new and before I could finish learning Java 9 completely, Java 10 and Java 11 was already out.
+When I started 2020, I thought Java 11 was new and before I could finish learning Java 11 completely, Java 12 and Java 13 were already out.

 Same goes with Spring framework and Spring Security, I didn't know all the changes on Spring 4.0 and Spring Security 4.0, my project was still using Spring Security 3.1 and boom we now we have version 5.0 for both Spring and Spring security.

 Here is my list of things a Java developer should learn in 2020 to become a better Java developer and go to the next level in their career:\

 This is one area where I am seeing a lot of traction last year as more and more company are moving into DevOps and adopting continuous integration and deployment.